-(i) Impairment of receivables
+(i) Impairment of contract assets and receivables

-The Group estimates impairment losses for bad and doubtful debts resulting from the inability of the customers and other debtors to make the required payments.
+The Group estimates expected credit losses on receivables for calculating impairment losses for bad and doubtful debts resulting from the inability of the customers and other debtors to make the required payments.
 The Group bases the estimates on the aging of the receivable balance, debtors' credit-worthiness, and historical write-off experience.
 If the financial condition of the customers and debtors were to deteriorate, actual impairment losses would be higher than estimated.